harrymj/microphone_adapter/README.md

 The board above will be housed in an extruded aluminum enclosure with endcaps with custom cutouts for the connectors.
 The aluminum enclosure will be plated in a conductive material for good EMI shielding.

+### Tooling
+This project is designed in Altium Designer.
+I recognize and apologize that this isn't the most common/portable tool for open-source hardware, but it's the one that I'm the most familiar and comfortable with.
+Altium provides a [free, no-login web-based viewer](https://www.altium.com/viewer/) that enables viewing/probing the schematics and layout and viewing the 3D model of the finished board.
+The schematic is also exported as a PDF in the PCBA (assembly) manufacturing outputs folder.

+A quick note about version schemes: Traditionally I've used a scheme project_name_x-y-z where x,y,z are integers incrementing from 0.
+X increments if there's a major architectural change to the project.
+Y increments if the PCB fab changes (copper/silkscreen/etc).
+Z changes for different component stuffing options on the same board.
+X and Y are tracked for the folder in the filenames, and Z is tracked as a 'variant' in the toolchain.
+As of now, each copper rev is stored in a different folder.
+If I eventually decide to get more seriously into git and try to manage releases in the tool, that may change.

 ## Implementation

 ### Radio Connector Pinout (1:1 to Handheld Mic)